bobaseb/energetically-coherent-computation/index.md

 - relationship to conscious processing
 - role in neural adaptation

+Physical computation
+- analog approaches to
+- continuous nature of
+- relationship to consciousness

 Physical constraints
 - on conscious integration
 - on information processing
 - relativistic limitations

+Physical dynamics
+- and computational capability
+- emergence of information processing
+- relationship to consciousness
+- role in adaptive behavior

+Physical-computational integration
+- coherence requirements
+- in artificial systems
+- relationship to consciousness

 Physical embodiment
 - and consciousness